Tenkph/EK4-Cybersecurity-Barcamp-CTF/Quest/quest_writeup.md

 # Horizontal Privilege Escalation

-On login  I decided to intercept the login.
+On login  I decided to intercept the login request.
 I noticed the server was  issuing userid and AccessLevel cookies after logging to the application.

 cookies used: PHPSESSID=njhcahtpk1nus9fe1ju5l8v1br; AccessLevel=dXNlcg%3D%3D; userid=MTI%3D

 accesslevel is base64 encoded which we could decode and understand how the application was utilising the accesslevel  cookie.

-Also the userid was encoded in base64 when decoding it, it was the userid.
+Also the userid was encoded in base64 when decoding it, it was jameson userid.

 ![ ffuf Scan Output](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/user_id.png)